How to Secure Magento Cron PHP

 mkdir -p /usr/local/apache/password

-htpasswd -c /usr/local/apache/password/passwords <username>
+htpasswd -c /usr/local/apache/password/passwords cronuser

-htpasswd /usr/local/apache/password/passwords <username>
+htpasswd /usr/local/apache/password/passwords anotheruser

-Add Users to Create an Authorized Cron Group (optional)
+Step 2: Create an Authorized Group (Optional)

 vim /usr/local/apache/password/group